casvalesen/AI_Music_Generation_LSTM_Recurrent_Neural_Networks/Project_Report_WIP.md

 (Paper on transfer learning & Two step training for language models)

+*One Note*

+Some more chromatics, shows jazz influence in model.

+*Minor*
+stepwise melody movements, stepwise movements as small motifs transposed (min 2.2-1) failure mode of continuously repeated notes in  (minor 2.2-2)

+*Bach**

+2.1 captured interval leaps better.

+2.1 more general dataset, thus more adaptable.

+Overfit?

+*Modal*
+Does it perform better on this specific?

+Generated from previous:

+It would seem the model has lost a lot of its generality.
+It does perform well on ....  , but some more generality is needed.
+To try to remedy this, the model trained on (...) iterations was used.

+**2.2: fewer iterations**

+40 000

+long note was added to the sequence gen.

 # Tuning the RNN with Deep Q Reinforcement Learning